Your request has been successfully sent. We'll get in touch shortly.

 2. Addressing the Probabilistic Nature of Facial Biometrics

-Problem: Unlike passwords or PINs, which provide a yes/no response for authentication, facial biometrics is based on probabilities.
+Problem: Unlike passwords or PINs, which provide a yes/no response for authentication, biometrics is based on probabilities.
 This probabilistic nature means that face recognition systems may occasionally produce uncertain results.

 Solution: To build a more reliable authentication system, combine face authentication with deterministic factors like digital signatures or PINs.
 By using multiple verification factors, you create a stronger 2FA/MFA that ensures both accurate and secure identity verification.